arrow-kt/arrow-core/arrow-docs/docs/arrow/typeclasses/functorfilter/README.md

-`FunctorFilter` is a typeclass that abstracts over sequential execution of code.
+The `FunctorFilter` typeclass is useful when you need to `map` and filter out elements simultaneously.
 This doc focuses on the methods provided by the typeclass.

 ### Main Combinators